Weight and Fertility: How Low BMI and Obesity Affect Fertility

 What Really Matters – Other Factors Affecting Fertility other than BMI

-As mentioned before, weight isn’t the problem.
-Weight is merely a symptom of a diet and lifestyle that leads to abnormal BMIs.
-If you make the necessary lifestyle changes, you can drastically improve your odds of a successful pregnancy way before you see any weight change on the scale
+Weight is merely a symptom of genetics, as well as a diet and lifestyle that leads to abnormal BMIs.
+By making the necessary lifestyle changes to improve your overall health, you can significantly increase your odds of a successful pregnancy.

-Inflammation is extremely common in women with higher BMIs or obesity and is known to impact fertility negatively.
-Infertility and inflammation are highly associated and numerous infertility diagnoses are intimately related to inflammation including, PCOS, endometriosis, pelvic inflammatory disease, and recurrent pregnancy loss.
+Inflammation is widespread in women with higher BMI and is known to impact fertility negatively.
+Infertility and inflammation are highly associated, and numerous infertility diagnoses are intimately related to inflammation, including PCOS, endometriosis, pelvic inflammatory disease, and recurrent pregnancy loss.

 Polycystic Ovary Syndrome (PCOS)

-PCOS is also highly associated with above “normal” BMIs.
-Similarly, the hormonal disturbances that characterize those with PCOS make it very easy to put on weight and very difficult to lose weight.
+PCOS is also associated with higher BMI, and the hormonal disturbances that make it very easy to put on weight and very difficult to lose weight.

-The exact cause of PCOS is difficult to pinpoint, but Fertility Specialists believe it is the result of a combination of factors including genetics, health, and lifestyle.
-Since PCOS is so common, it has been heavily researched and several different treatment options are available.
-As such, getting pregnant with PCOS is very possible with the use of medications to stimulate ovulation in combination with treatments like In-Vitro Fertilization (IVF)
+The exact cause of PCOS is difficult to pinpoint, but fertility specialists believe it is a combination of factors, including genetics, health, and lifestyle.
+Since PCOS is so common, it has been heavily researched and several treatment options are available.
+As such, getting pregnant with PCOS is very possible with the use of medications to assist in follicular growth and ovulation.

-Lifestyle changes like the ones mentioned in the section below can also help to improve PCOS symptoms and natural fertility.
+The lifestyle changes listed below can help to improve PCOS symptoms and natural fertility.

 Nutritional Deficiencies

-For example, vitamin D deficiency is associated with female fertility problems like PCOS, endometriosis, and uterine fibroids.
+For example, vitamin D deficiency is associated with a decrease in female fertility and complications like PCOS, endometriosis, and uterine fibroids.

-For men, vitamin D deficiency is associated with lower sperm production, impaired motility, lower testosterone, and lower overall sperm quality.
+In men, vitamin D deficiency is associated with reduced sperm production, impaired motility, lower testosterone levels, and lower overall sperm quality.

-Vitamin deficiencies can be corrected through dietary changes that aren’t focused on losing or gaining weight and also by taking fertility supplements.
+Vitamin D deficiency can be corrected through dietary changes and by taking vitamin D/fertility supplements.

 Improving Health Before Pregnancy

-Losing or gaining weight isn’t the only, or even the best way, to improve fertility.
-As mentioned above, an abnormal weight is actually a symptom, not a disease; treating the underlying conditions that are contributing factors to your low/high BMI is equally if not more important when it comes to increasing your chances of conception.
+Losing or gaining weight isn’t the only way to improve fertility.
+As mentioned above, abnormal weight is a symptom, not a disease.
+Treating the underlying conditions contributing to your low/high BMI is equally, if not more, important for increasing your chances of conception.

 Check out some strategies to naturally improve your health before or while trying to get pregnant below.